programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 Save the `index.html` file, reload the browser, and check that you can now move the jars around.

-However, you will see that it can be difficult to move jars in certain positions in 3D.
-It is easier to achieve if you view the scene directly from the top, or directly from the side.
-You will modify this later on to make positioning easier.
+However, you may find it difficult to move jars accurately in certain positions in 3D space.
+This is easier when viewing the scene from directly above or from the side.
+You will modify this later to make positioning easier.

 ### Conditional Statements: Check for Successful Matches